XRPLF/xrpl.js/docs/index.md

 memos | [memos](#transaction-memos) | *Optional* Array of memos to attach to the transaction. noDirectRipple | boolean | *Optional* If true and paths are specified, the sender would like the XRP Ledger to disregard any direct paths from the source account to the destination account.
-This may be used to take advantage of an arbitrage opportunity or by gateways wishing to issue balances from a hot wallet to a user who has mistakenly set a trustline directly to the hot wallet. paths | string | *Optional* The paths of trustlines and orders to use in executing the payment. rawTransaction | string | *Optional* The raw transaction data as a JSON string.
-For advanced users only; exercise caution when interpreting this data.
+This may be used to take advantage of an arbitrage opportunity or by gateways wishing to issue balances from a hot wallet to a user who has mistakenly set a trustline directly to the hot wallet. paths | string | *Optional* The paths of trustlines and orders to use in executing the payment.

 ### Example